erikerlandson/coulomb/README.md

 In order to make use of these `Quantity` expressions in a configuration we must enhance `Config` with a new method `getUnitQuantity`, which we do via an `implicit class` pattern below.
 The contents of this enhancement class are simple: A `QuantityParser` object is declared that imports `SIBaseUnits._`, `SIPrefixes._` and `InfoUnits._`.
 The `getUnitQuantity` method is just a call to the `apply` method of the `QuantityParser`, that passes the configured value to the parser, along with an expected `UnitExpr` type.
-If this type is compatible with the run-time evaluation of the string expression, it will be converted in the usual manner.
+If this type is convertable to the run-time evaluation of the string expression, it will be converted in the usual manner.
-If the expected unit is incompatible, an error will be returned.
+If the expected unit is non-convertable, an error will be returned.

 ```scala
 scala> object enhance {